thycotic/privman-docs/computer-groups/macOS/examples/copy-install.md

 [priority]: # (7)
 # Allow Copy to Install Applications

->**Note**: This is the procedure for kernel extension.
+>**Note**: This is the procedure for the kernel extension.

-A policy can be created to allow or deny standard users to install specific applications by copying/pulling the application into the Applications folder.
-Follow this example to create a policy that will enable this functionality for your Mac OS user.
+A policy can be created to allow or deny standard users to install specific applications by copying/pulling the application into the /Applications folder.
+Follow this example to create a policy that will enable this functionality for your macOS user.

 1. Navigate to your macOS Computer Group and select __Application Policies__.
 1. Click __Create Policy__.